Bill Jennings (politician): Personal life

 His death in Wellington on 6 February 1923 was reported in The Argus (Melbourne).
 According to court documents, he died in Wellington but resided in New Plymouth as a widower with 3 surviving sons and 1 daughter.
 His wife Dora Mary Jennings (née Brannigan) of Tasmania, passed away 2 years prior aged 60, mother of his 6 children.
-According to their obituaries they had 2 sons killed during world war 1.
+According to their obituaries they had two sons killed during World War I.

 Other positions held

 He also held the following positions at various times in his life: